Initiative by Making More Health, Boehringer Ingelheim & HELIOZ

 “During the past weeks we have been in intensive discussion and analysis with both partners in Kenya to assess the current water and COVID-19 situation and plan the WASH training programme as well as the WADI distribution accordingly.”
 Barbara Oberfichtner, Programme Manager at HELIOZ

-During the next weeks WADI distribution to households and community centers will continue.
+During the next weeks WADI distribution to households and community centres will continue.
 Upon completion of this step as well as the ongoing awareness raising and training sessions on WASH, the partners will assess the effectiveness of the roll out and evaluate next steps.

-The COVID-19 pandemic is bringing additional challenges to the country which has the highest numbers of infections in East Africa.
+The COVID-19 pandemic is bringing additional challenges to the country with the highest numbers of infections in East Africa.
 Especially in the rural areas and the urban slums, like in Bungoma county, preventive hygiene measures and the provision of safe drinking water have become more important than ever.
 HELIOZ is joining Boehringer Ingelheim and Making More Health and its long-time local partners GAASP and AMPATH to increase awareness on Water, Sanitation and Hygiene (WASH) and to provide safe drinking water with the WADI to more than 6,000 people in Bungoma county.

 First training sessions as seen above were carried out successfully and WADI distribution to households has started in July.
 Relying on simple, yet effective solutions is a key factor of the programme.